TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Topnav/Index.rst

         <!-- ###TOPNAV### End -->
     </div>

-Since we want to display a menu we again begin defining a :code:`HMENU` object:
+Since we want to display a menu we again begin defining an :code:`HMENU` object:

 .. code-block:: typoscript